Sites across state offer screenings for covid-19

 NORTHWEST SITES

 Mercy Hospital Northwest Arkansas in Rogers has an "evaluation site."
-Patients must first call (479) 717-7585 to be screened.
-Because of a nationwide shortage of testing supplies, only "patients who are very ill and meet COVID-19 criteria are currently being tested," according to Mercy's website. (mercy.net/practice/mercy-hospital-northwest-arkansas/).
+Patients must first call (479) 717-7585 to be screened. (mercy.net/practice/mercy-hospital-northwest-arkansas/).

 Northwest Health System has testing sites at Northwest Medical Plaza-Bentonville, 601 S.W.
 Regional Airport Blvd., and Northwest Medical Plaza-Eastside, 2158 Butterfield Coach Road, Suite 100, Springdale.
 (479) 306-7507.